pivotal/blog/content/post/algebraic-data-types-in-kotlin.md

 }
 ```

 In this case I am using the [`sealed` keyword](https://kotlinlang.org/docs/reference/classes.html#sealed-classes) to tell the type system that there will not be any more possible outcomes for a `CreateSubscriptionResult`.
-Now I can use the `where` keyword to force the consumer of the `CreateSubscriptionResult` to make sure it handles all of the possible outcomes.
+Now I can use the `when` keyword to force the consumer of the `CreateSubscriptionResult` to make sure it handles all of the possible outcomes.

 ```kotlin
 return when (result) {